doums/floaterm.nvim/README.md

   row = 0,
   col = 0,
   -- Options passed to nvim_open_win (:h nvim_open_win())
-  win_api = { style = 'minimal', relative = 'editor' },
+  -- You can use it to customize various things like border etc. win_api = { style = 'minimal', relative = 'editor' },
   -- Some mapping, exit: close the job and the window, normal:
   -- switch to normal mode
   keymaps = { exit = '<A-q>', normal = '<A-n>' },
   -- Terminal buffer name
   name = 'fterm',
-  -- Customize the background color bg_color = nil, -- as hex color string eg. #212121
+  -- Background color, default use the color from NormalFloat bg_color = nil, -- as hex color string eg. #212121 -- Border highlight group, default FloatBorder border_hl = nil,
 }
 ```